Partnerships

 -

-SedexAmazon is a member of Sedex, a global membership organization that empowers companies to implement responsible business practices and policies in their business and supply chain to build responsible supply chains.
-Sedex provides businesses with the tools, technology, and insights needed to operate ethically, source responsibly, and work with their suppliers to create fair working conditions for the people who make their products and services.
+SedexAmazon is a member of Sedex, a global membership organization and solutions provider that empowers companies to build responsible supply chains.
+Sedex provides businesses with a comprehensive data platform, practical tools, and resources to operate ethically, source responsibly, and work with their suppliers to create fair working conditions for the people who make their products and services.
+We accept Sedex Members Ethical Trade Audit (SMETA) audits as part of our Responsible Sourcing Program.

 -